MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-publish-api.md

 `https://addons.edge.microsoft.com/api` is a placeholder and needs to be replaced by another example.

-If the request succeeded and the publish process began, you receive a 202 Accepted response status code with a Location header.
-Make 'GET' requests to the URL in the Location header to find out the status of the operation.
+If the request succeeded and the publish process began, you receive a `202 Accepted` response status code with a `Location` header.
+To find out the status of the operation, make `GET` requests to the URL in the `Location` header.

 API reference: [Publish the product draft submission](addons-publish-api-reference.md#publish-the-product-draft-submission)